 - Other positions:

-- Currently on Research Leave
+- Director of Programmes, Currently on Research Leave

 After studying English Literature, Journalism, and History at Berlin's Free University, and working as a film critic in Germany for some years, I initially came to the UK in the 1980s to do a Masters degree in Film Studies at the University of East Anglia.
 I subsequently completed my PhD there on 'The Internationalisation of the German Film Industry in the 1950s and 1960s', and took up a teaching position at Southampton in 1995 where I have been based ever since, and where I have been promoted, first to Senior Lecturer, and later to full Professor.
 Over the last ten years my research has become recognized both nationally and internationally, evidenced by regular invitations to be a keynote speaker at conferences, and through invited talks and public events in locations including the Far East, Australia, Latin America, the United States, and Europe.
 I have also appeared in and advised on television and film documentaries, radio programmes, museum exhibitions, film retrospectives, and in the print media.
 Since 2009, I have been on the Advisory Board of the Center for the Study of Globalization and Cultures at the University of Hong Kong.